Breaking tenancies

 Leaving early

+Before 1st May 2026, to give notice to end a tenancy, you will need a break clause.
 A break clause in a contract allows either the tenants or the landlord to end the tenancy early by giving notice.
 There are usually limits on when and how notice can be given.

 Alternative options